New Orleans free clothing closets, back to school supplies, clothes and furniture banks.

 New Orleans LA 70115

 The center has a wide selection of new and used adult and children's clothing and shoes, furniture, designer-label clothing, toys, house wares, books and much more.
+They also help with free books, tablets, and other school supply items for students from age 3 to 18.
 People donate goods which are resold and proceeds go to pay for community resources and assistance programs.

 Sells gently used goods to the general public in New Orleans.
 There is also furniture, couches, clothes for summer, shoes for students in school, and much more.